Byggtjeneste/integration-events/outgoing/nobbsupplier_events.md

 # NOBB Supplier updated

 ## Note
 The identifiers will be part of the event data.
-Otherwise, only changed fields will be part of the event data.
+Otherwise, all fields will be part of the message.
+If an optional field value is removed it will be assigned "null".
 If there is a change inside a list field (like "nrfParticipantNumbers"), the whole list will be part of the event data.

 ## Properties